its-nmt05/JS-intro-tutorial/11_classes_and_oop/oop_notes.md

 In this example, `Car` is the class.
 It has data (`brand` and `model`) hidden by convention (using double underscores).
 The `drive` method uses this data but keeps it safe from external changes.
 You can only control the car using the provided method.

-Encapsulation ****is defined as the wrapping up of data and information in a single unit.
+Encapsulation is defined as the *wrapping up of data and information in a single unit*.
 In Object Oriented Programming, Encapsulation is defined as *binding together the data and the functions that manipulate them*.

 Consider a real-life example of encapsulation, in a company, there are different sections like the accounts section, finance section, sales section, etc. Now,